 Regardless of the alternative chosen, the Navy employs all necessary precautions to protect the public and the environment when dismantling ships and when transporting and disposing of naval nuclear propulsion plants.

-Once completed, the Draft EIS/OEIS will be filed with the U.S. Environmental Protection Agency and made available to the public for a review and comment period.
-After the close of public review and comment period, the Navy will consider all comments received and develop the Final EIS/OEIS.
+After the close of the public review and comment period for the Draft EIS/OEIS, the Navy will consider all comments received and develop the Final EIS/OEIS.
 All public comments received on the Draft EIS/OEIS will be considered and responded to in the Final EIS/OEIS.

 Consistent with Navy policy, this EIS is considered an OEIS because the movement of ex-Enterprise, the center section of the ship, or the reactor compartment disposal packages could be beyond the 12-nautical-mile limit from U.S. shores.
 However, there is no intention to dismantle or dispose of ex-Enterprise at an overseas site.